MyHush/sietch/README.md

 Sietch defines certain wallet and transction conditions that must be upheld for transactions to be accepted by the network as well as making all clients have new default behavior that is more privacy-preserving.
-This involves both new wallet behavior that is non-consensus and also new consensus rules.
+This involves both new wallet behavior that is non-consensus (currently implemented) and also future consensus rules to enforce this new default behavior.

-Sietch does not modify anything about Zcash internals such as zk-SNARKs, cryptographic primitives or changing any of the deep zero knowledge math involved, such as Elliptic Curves parameters or other cryptographic machinery.
+Sietch does not modify anything about Zcash internals such as zk-SNARKs, cryptographic primitives or changing any of the deep zero knowledge math involved, such as Elliptic Curves parameters, datatypes or other cryptographic machinery.

 Any Zcash Protocol coin could adopt this "upgrade" to Sietch-enabled Hush Protocol, though it should be noted that Hush was the first pure Sapling Zcash Protocol